BenjaminHerrera/Notion2Discord/README.md

 * Q: How does it work? 🤔
   * A: The script works by checking to see if a Notion item was changed after the last check.
 The script leverages `crontab` to check **every minute**.
-* Q: Why using crontab? ⏳❓
+* Q: Why use crontab? ⏳❓
-  * A: `crontab` is much more efficient.
+  * A: `crontab` is more efficient than using a while true loop or a scheduler inside Python.
 This project is designed to be easy to use and lightweight on resource utilization.
+You can dynamically control the refresh rate without stopping the system.
 * Q: I noticed a bug/issue.
 How do I report it? 🚨
   * A: Please go to the [issues page](https://github.com/BenjaminHerrera/Notion2Discord/issues) and create a new issue there.
 When you create an issue, there will be steps on how to communicate them.
-Thanks!
+Thanks in advance!